 KISS – Keep It Simple Stupid is what goes through my mind and I try to adhere to it and not let my rambles take over.

 Tip #8 – Look for the root of behavioural issues to see if you can uncover the triggering event, especially for an anxious child or one with a trauma history.

 If your child has a history of trauma or an anxiety disorder, it’s very important that you step back from any situation and try to find the root of any behavioural issues.
 Often when my boys are acting out, struggling or misbehaving it is because something has triggered them.
 Whether it is a trauma trigger or an anxiety trigger, something has set them off.
 And lately, that something is all too often a story they have seen in the news or heard about from another source.
 Keep in mind that the stories that hit the hardest are not always the biggest, most catastrophic ones.
 For a child, hearing a story about an abused dog or a car accident could be a major trigger.
 Keep an open mind and look for clues in their behaviours especially if they are unable to verbalize their fears.

-If the news stories are hitting you hard, and your spirit is feeling raw from the constant stream of hate, loss, abuse, murder and death in the news feeds, be especially aware of how the news could be affecting your children.
+If the news stories are hitting you hard, and your spirit is feeling raw from the constant stream of uncertainty, loss, and hysteria in the news feeds, be especially aware of how the news could be affecting your children.
 Keep in mind these tips for talking to kids about the news.